bosonprotocol/BPIPs/content/BPIP-3.md

 ![Pre-minted Vouchers Interactions Diagram](./assets/bpip-3/Preminted-Vouchers-Diagram.png "Pre-minted Voucher Sequences Diagram")

 ## Rationale
 Vouchers, which are ERC721 NFTs show on marketplaces as soon as they are minted.
-Currently vouchers are minted at the same time when exchange is created, which means that whenever they are resold on secondary market, new buyer does not get full dispute period (i.e. transfer does not reset the timers in the protocol).
+Currently vouchers are minted at the same time when exchange is created, which means that whenever they are resold on secondary market, new buyer does not get full redemption period (i.e. transfer does not reset the timers in the protocol).
 In order to allow buyers on any marketplace to get full dispute period when they are the first owner of the voucher, we need a different solution.

 One possible approach is to create a dedicated bridge contract, where sellers could create NFTs which would show on marketplaces.
 When buyers on marketplace bought them, this bridge NFT would be burnt and buyers would get redeemable voucher instead.
 However this approach breaks user flow in some marketplace and might be questionable since buyer gets a different NFT that was actually bought.
+This challenges current marketplace UX and was deemed to potentially be confusing to buyer of said redeemable.

 Another approach was to enable mint on demand directly on voucher contract.
 Although it does not suffer from the same limitations than previous approach, mint is not standard ERC721 function, so compatibility with all marketplaces would be hard to achieve.